-The second issue on appeal is whether the Co-Obligor substantially violated the terms of the Immigration Bond.
+The second issue on appeal is whether the Obligor substantially violated the terms of the immigration bond.
 In order to determine whether a bond violation is substantial, we consider the following Kubacki factors:

-- The extent of the violation: - Whether the violation was accidental or intentional; - Whether the violation was made in good faith; and - Whether steps were taken to get in compliance with the bond.
+- The extent of the violation; - Whether the violation was accidental or intentional; - Whether the violation was made in good faith; and

+• Whether steps were taken to get in compliance with the bond.

-Kubacki, 18 I&N Dec. at 44.
-In this instance, the Co-Obligor claims that pursuant to Pereira v.
+In this instance, the Obligor claims that pursuant to Pereira v.
 Sessions, 138 S. Ct.
-2105 (2018), and Niz-Chavez v.
-Garland, 141 S. Ct.
-1474 (2021), the bonded Foreign National's NTA was invalid, and that this "severely prejudiced" the Co-Obligor's ability to deliver the bonded Foreign National.
-Second, the Co-Obligor claims that because of the alleged invalidity of the NTA, the bonded Foreign National's removal proceedings never actually commenced, and thus the Co-Obligor "could not have possibly produced the [bonded Foreign National]."
-Third, the Co-Obligor argues that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R. [§] 103.6(e)."
+2105 (2018), the foreign national's NTA was invalid, and that this "severely prejudiced" the Obligor's ability to deliver the bonded foreign national.
+Second, the Obligor claims that because of the alleged invalidity of the NTA, the foreign national's removal proceedings never actually commenced, and thus the Obligor "could not have possibly produced the [foreign national]."
+Third, the Obligor argues that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R.
+Sec.
+103.6(e)."

-Before addressing these arguments, we note that the Supreme Court's holding in Pereira was limited to the narrow issue of whether the "stop-time" rule can be triggered by an NTA that omits the time and place of the initial hearing.
+Before addressing these arguments, we note that the Supreme Court's holding in Pereira is limited to the narrow issue of whether the "stop-time" rule can be triggered by an NTA that omits the time and place of the initial hearing.
 See Santos-Santos v.
 Barr, 917 F.3d 486, 489 (6th Cir.
 2019); Karingithi v.
 Whitaker, 913 F.3d 1158, 1161 (9th Cir.
 2019).
-The Niz-Chavez ruling held that an NTA must consist of a single document containing the time and place of an immigration hearing to trigger the "stop-time" rule in cancellation of removal cases.
-ICE Form I-340 is distinguishable from a "notice to appear" under section 239(a) of the Act, and the Court in Pereira and Niz-Chavez did not address any notice requirements with respect to the ICE Form I-340 or immigration bond proceedings, more generally.
+ICE Form I-340 is distinguishable from a "notice to appear" under section 239(a) of the Act, and the Court in Pereira did not address any notice requirements with respect to ICE Form I-340 or immigration bond proceedings.
 An ICE Form I-340 is a "Notice to Obligor to Deliver Alien" to ICE for several possible reasons, and not a notice to a foreign national to appear at an immigration court for proceedings.
-Therefore, we do not find the holdings of Pereira or Niz-Chavez relevant to immigration bond proceedings.
+Therefore, we do not find the holdings of Pereira applicable to the current case.

-However, in the interest of justice, we will address the Co-Obligor's remaining arguments regarding whether the bond violation was substantial.
+However, in the interest of justice, we will address the Obligor's remaining arguments regarding whether the bond violation was substantial.

-With respect to the first aforementioned argument, the Co-Obligor contends that the NTA, which initiated proceedings did not include a time and place for the foreign national to appear, and that this omission somehow prejudiced the Co-Obligor in carrying out the responsibilities to which it voluntarily agreed in the immigration bond.
+With respect to the first aforementioned argument, the Obligor contends that the NTA which initiated proceedings did not include a time and place for the foreign national to appear, and that this omission somehow prejudiced the Obligor in carrying out the responsibilities of the immigration bond.
 However, as noted above, the NTA is not intended as notice for an obligor in immigration bond proceedings.
-The record indicates that ICE properly issued notice to the Co-Obligor via ICE Form I-340, requesting that the Co-Obligor deliver the bonded Foreign National at a specified time and location.
-The Co-Obligor does not provide a rationale as to how the content of an NTA could affect their ability to deliver the bonded Foreign National upon request, and as it voluntarily agreed to do.
+The record indicates that ICE properly issued notice to the Obligor via ICE Form I-340, requesting that the Obligor deliver the bonded foreign national at a specified time and location.
+The Obligor does not provide a rationale as to how the content of an NTA could affect their ability to deliver the bonded foreign national upon request.
 As such, we are unpersuaded by this argument.

-With respect to the second argument, the Co-Obligor contends that because the NTA was not properly issued, the bonded Foreign National was never actually placed in removal proceedings.
-The AAO does not have appellate jurisdiction over the decisions of Immigration Judges in removal or exclusion proceedings.
+With respect to the second argument, the Obligor contends that the NTA was not properly issued, and as a consequence, the bonded foreign national was never actually placed in removal proceedings.
+However, the AAO does not have appellate jurisdiction over the decisions of Immigration Judges in removal or exclusion proceedings.
 This authority is vested in the Board of Immigration Appeals (BIA).
 8 C.F.R. § 1003.1(b)(1), (3).
 The BIA's jurisdiction also includes decisions regarding the issuance of immigration bonds.
 8 C.F.R. § 1003.1(b)(7).
-As such, the validity of the NTA, which initiated immigration removal proceedings is beyond the scope of the AAO's jurisdiction because the AAO does not exercise appellate authority over it.
+As such, the validity of the NTA which initiated immigration removal proceedings is beyond the scope of the AAO's jurisdiction because the AAO does not exercise appellate authority over this matter.